olof/dohotcd/README.md

 ```

 serve-expired is kind of nice, because of the increased query
-times, we can speed up our name resolution a bit by cheating
+times we see by tunneling over Tor, we can speed up our name
+resolution (from the perspective of the querying application) a
-through serving cached item even after they have expired.
-The
+bit by cheating through serving cached item even after they have
-expired item is served to the client immediately but is queried
+expired.
+The expired item is served to the client immediately but
-asynchronously and the cache will be updated as the recursive
+is also queried asynchronously and the cache will be updated as
-response arrives.
+the recursive response arrives.

 ## TODO